-The Secretary of State will review the rdWRMP24, the representations made and the Statement of Response and, along with advice from the regulators, decide whether the plan can be published.
-Once permission has been received, the final WRMP24 and associated environmental assessments will be published.
+On 21 August 2024, South Staffs Water received permission to publish from the Secretary of State, the final WRMP24 and associated environmental assessments will be published in October 2024.
 In conjunction with publishing the final WRMP24, a Post Adoption Statement will also be issued (to meet the requirements of SEA regulation 16 (4)).
 The SEA Post Adoption Statement will demonstrate how SEA has influenced the overall development of the WRMP and will also document the consultation process.

-7.3 HOW ENVIRONMENTAL EFFECTS WILL BE CONSIDERED DURING PLAN IMPLEMENTATION
+7.2 HOW ENVIRONMENTAL EFFECTS WILL BE CONSIDERED DURING PLAN IMPLEMENTATION